astropy/astropy/docs/development/quickstart.rst

 **Linux**

-For Linux-based :ref:`conda <contributing.conda>` installations, you won't have to install any additional components.
+For Linux-based installations, you won't have to install any additional components.

 . _contributing.forking: